euctrl-pru/website/references/methodology/unimpeded_taxi-out_time.md

 By construction, a value of 100 always corresponds to saturation independent of the departure stand or runway used.

+{% figure caption:"Evolution of the additional time with the congestion level" class:"img-responsive center-block" %}
-{% img check3.jpg alt:"Evolution of the additional time with the congestion level" title:"Evolution of the additional time with the congestion level" %}
+{% img check3.jpg alt:"Evolution of the additional time with the congestion level" title:"Evolution of the additional time with the congestion level" magick:resize:300x300 %}
+{% endfigure %}

 The additional time as a function of the congestion index should: